To access material, start machines and answer questions login.

 Can you get the real Workstation Name (hostname) of the threat actor?

-Phishing attacks are still a major threat as they can't be mitigated as easily as blocking RDP access.
-If users have access to the Internet, they will eventually bring malware to their laptops, bypassing the firewall entirely.
-According to the HoxHunt Phishing Trends Report for 2025, phishing attacks have increased 41 times since the release of ChatGPT in 2022.
+attacks are still a major threat as they can't be mitigated as easily as blocking access.
+If users have access to the Internet, they will eventually bring malware to their laptops, bypassing the entirely.
+According to the HoxHunt Trends Report for 2025 (opens in new tab), attacks have increased 41 times since the release of ChatGPT in 2022.
 Even more, the success rate of these campaigns remains high, meaning users are still falling for them.
-In this task, we'll focus on two phishing techniques that lead to Windows breaches: malicious binaries and LNK attachments.
+In this task, we'll focus on two techniques that lead to Windows breaches: malicious binaries and attachments.

 Binary Attachments